-These special birds have shown an uncanny ability to adapt, survive, and even thrive in a wide range of conditions.
+The raven has shown an uncanny ability to adapt, survive, and even thrive in a wide range of conditions.
 In a world where so many species have died our or are endangered, ravens, like raccoons and coyotes, have managed to thrive in our human-dominated world.

 Be open to new experiences.

 The raven spirit animal teaches you that every experience you have, whether good or bad, can be used to empower yourself and create a better future.
 No one enjoys terrible experiences, whether heartbreaking, abusive, or disappointing.
 But it’s up to you to decide if those experiences will poison you or be used to nurture your growth.
-The raven says that you can find nourishment in every situation and use any challenge to evolve to become the person you want to be.
+The raven says that you can find nourishment in every situation and use any challenge to evolve and become the person you want to be.

 Partnerships and Guidance

 Unlike crows, ravens don’t generally congregate in large groups with other ravens, except when they are juveniles seeking a mate.
 In general, they spend most of their time with their mate, as ravens are monogamous and mate for life.